cedarwarman/cedarwarman.github.io/pages/page-contact.md

 		</div>
 		<div class="column is-6">
 			<p class="my-2">
-				Cedar Warman can be found on the 4th floor of the Marley Building at the University of Arizona in Tucson, AZ.
+				I can often be found on the 4th floor of the Marley Building at the University of Arizona in Tucson, AZ.
 			</p>
 		</div>
 		<div class="column is-3">